Ayurveda Guide Get Started

 Ayurveda is one of the world's oldest medical systems.
-As a system it has a philosophy of health based around the concept of "balance" as well as toolset for diagnosis, managing health and illness.
+As a system it has a philosophy of health based around the concept of "balance" as well as a toolkit for diagnosis, managing health and illness.
 Once the main health system within in India, it has been sidelined by the emergence of modern "western" style medicine and is now marginal.
 Many Indians subscribe to ayurveda and practise ayurvedic treatments, but increasingly patients gravitate towards modern hospitals.

 Ayurveda is weakest in the area of surgery and strongest when viewed as a technique for sustaining wellness.
 People who seek ayurvedic solutions after falling ill are mostly likely to disappointed by the results.
 There is little evidence that ayurveda is able to achieve results when western medicine fails.